Top 5 Bathroom Plants And Why You Should Have Them

 2. Peace Lilies

-The peace lily (Spathiphyllum) has shiny, dark green leaves and waxy, white “blooms” (they aren’t really blooms but hooded leaf bracts that grow over the tiny flowers).
+The peace lily (Spathiphyllum) has shiny, dark green leaves and waxy, white “blooms” – they aren’t really blooms but hooded leaf bracts that grow over the tiny flowers.
 True to its name, this tropical plant exudes serenity.
-It’s popular as a house or office plant thanks to its ability to filter indoor pollutants.
-They make sense in the bathroom too.
+It’s popular as a house or office plant thanks to its ability to filter indoor pollutants like benzene.2 They make sense in the bathroom too.

 Moderate or low light is sufficient for peace lilies; bear in mind though that more light will result in the plant having a larger number of white “flowers.”
 Overwatering can kill it.
 Water them moderately, about once a week, checking first to see that the top soil is dry.
 If the broad leaves get dusty, wipe them down or give your peace lily a quick shower.
 To ensure high humidity, give them a daily misting or place them near the bath area when you take a warm shower.